Since July 1, 2020 the following actions have occurred:

 - Establish and communicate clearly defined IDEA goals and targets across the movement

-- Strengthen affinity group relationships to enhance sense of belonging and broaden representative coach, board, and staff leadership within Girls on the Run
+- Strengthen community relationships and develop affinity groups to ensure a sense of belonging and broaden representative coach, board, and staff leadership within Girls on the Run

 - Assess existing IDEA training modules and update or create additional resources for staff, volunteer coaches and board members where needed